joeyjenhuang/eci-586/README.md

 Late work is accepted but may be penalized at 15% per week it is late.
 Assignments submitted by the due date, however, may be revised and resubmitted for a higher grade by the following week.
 Students experiencing unforeseen circumstances with a resulting excused absence (e.g., family medical emergency) are allowed to make up work without penalty.

-**Course Feedback Expectations:** Please contact your instructor via email (shaun.kellogg\@ncsu.edu) with any questions about the course project or other assignments.
+**Course Feedback Expectations:** Please contact your instructor via email (joeyhuang\@ncsu.edu) with any questions about the course project or other assignments.
 Your instructor will strive to answer any emails within 24 hours (M-F) and 48 hours on the weekend, and grade submitted assignments within 5-7 days of the due date.
 In addition, students will be provided ongoing opportunities, and are strongly encouraged, to provide course feedback to help improve the design of current and future course implementations.

 ## **NC State Policies**